“Read myths. They teach you that you can turn inward, and you begin to get the message of the symbols.” ~ Joseph Campbell.

 No parent can predict or be prepared for a day when love feels like standing at a locked steel door.
 That you can know, with everything inside of you, that the child on the other side of that door still needs you, and they have no way in.
-That is the particular grief of the targeted parent who sees something in their child that the child cannot yet see in themselves.
+It is a particular type of grief that the targeted parent sees in their child that the child cannot yet see in themselves.
 You are not imagining the healthy, loving bond that once existed.
-You are not imagining that child who is still in there.
+You are not imagining your child is still in there.
 What stands between you and your child is not the truth of your relationship.
-It is a mask, constructed from the child’s desperate need to survive.
+It’s a mask, constructed from the child’s desperate need to survive.

-Understanding the child’s mask: where it came from, what it costs the child who wears it, and how it may come off, may be the most important thing you ever do for the child you love.
+Parents like us are deeply hurting, but so are our children.
+They are trapped inside a place they cannot see or name.
+This is why it is so important to understand your child’s mask where it came from, what it costs your child to wear it, and how it may one day come off.
+It may be one of the most important things you ever do for the child you so love.

 Mask Origins

 Separation and divorce are hard on every child.
 Even when handled with care, even when both parents do their best, the fracturing of a family asks a child to grieve something they did not choose and cannot fix.
-They lose the architecture of their daily life: their home, routine, the assumption that both parents are safe, and the certainty that they will always be in the same room with them.
+They lose the predictable framing of their daily life: their home, routine, having both parents under one roof, and a certainty that they will always be.
 Most children, given time and stability, find their footing amid this disruption, but their successful navigation of it largely hinges on their parents’ behavior and their focus on healthy co-parenting.
-Sometimes separation becomes a battleground, and when the conflict continues to bleed into the child’s daily life long after the legal papers are signed, something profoundly damaging begins to take form.
+Sometimes separation becomes toxic, and when parental grievances creep into the child’s daily life long after the legal papers are signed, something profoundly damaging may take form.

 A Masked Life

-The mental health community working in this space recognize this particular behavior inflicted upon children in formal terms.
+Experts in child attachment, such as Dr. Craig Childress, and other mental health professionals working within this space, recognize this particular harm inflicted upon children in formal diagnostic terms.
 The DSM-5, the Diagnostic and Statistical Manual of Mental Disorders, published by the American Psychiatric Association, and the ICD-11, published by the World Health Organization, both provide clinical diagnostic codes for child psychological abuse.
 The first describes it as “nonaccidental verbal or symbolic acts by a child’s parent or caregiver that result, or have the potential to result, in significant psychological harm to the child.”
 The second describes it as “a pattern of behavior by parents or caregivers that can seriously interfere with a child’s cognitive, emotional, psychological, or social development.”
 The state of Maine law, Title 22, §4002, identifies the same harm to a child as “maltreatment,” “mental or emotional injury” and, the most telling part of this law is found here, as if it is actually naming it with out actually giving it a formal name, “serious mental or emotional injury or impairment which now or in the future is likely to be evidenced by serious mental, behavioral or personality disorder, including severe anxiety, depression or withdrawal, untoward aggressive behavior.”
-All three sources name what many targeted parents sense in their bones: the suppression of the child’s authentic self and feelings, an abrupt fracturing of a natural and hard-wired attachment bond, the disproportionate and intense hostility towards and rejection of the targeted parent, and the slow erosion of a child’s trust in their own inner life.
+All three sources name what many targeted parents sense in their bones: the suppression of the child’s authentic self and feelings, an abrupt fracturing of a natural and biologically hard-wired attachment bond, the disproportionate and intense hostility towards and rejection of the targeted parent, and the slow erosion of a child’s trust in their own inner life.
 The child who may seem fine is not always fine.
 The child who seems distant is not always indifferent.

 Hostility Masks

-The published scholarship in this field indicates that many children in this situation do not enter and remain in it quietly.
+The scholarship in this field indicates that many children living in this situation do not enter and remain in it quietly.
 In moderate-to-severe situations, the mask can appear like contempt and a cut-off.
-The child who once ran to you with smiling, bright eyes and open arms, and sought your comfort when they felt blue, may now speak to you with a coldness and mean-spiritedness that takes your breath away.
-They may dismiss or insult you, avoid and refuse contact, recite criticisms that sound rehearsed from their allied parent, or meet your attempts at connection with something that feels like absolute cruelty.
-Perhaps the hardest thing a targeted parent is asked to hold is that the child causing them pain is also a child in pain.
+The child who once ran to you with smiling, bright eyes and wide-open arms, and sought your comfort when they felt blue, may now speak to you with a coldness and mean-spiritedness that takes your breath away.
+They may dismiss or insult you, avoid and refuse contact, recite criticisms that sound rehearsed from the parent they’ve allied with, or meet your attempts at connection with something that feels like absolute cruelty.
+Perhaps the hardest thing you, the targeted parent, are asked to hold is that the child causing this pain is also a child in pain.

 Campbell understood this, too.
 In the mythological tradition, the hero’s most aggressive and defended postures often arrive just before their greatest transformation.
 The loudest refusal of the threshold is sometimes the one closest to crossing it.
 That is a cold comfort when your child is saying hateful, hurtful things, but it’s worth holding on to as a longer and deeper truth.